vibhavnanda/watch-marketplace/README.md

 2. Watches that are not highly desirable and lose their value right after purchase; in this case, authorized dealers have the inventory, but rarely provide discounts.
 The secondary market addresses this issue by providing the same watches at a greater discount than the authorized dealers do (accessbility).

-In either case there needs to be a level of trust in the seconary market dealer.
-Trust is often best developed by crowdsourced customer feedback (like Google reviews); however, currently there is no seconary watch marketplace that prioritized customer feedback in their design.
+In either case there needs to be a level of trust in the secondary market dealer.
+Trust is often best developed by crowdsourced customer feedback (like Google reviews); however, currently there is no secondary watch marketplace that prioritized customer feedback in their design.

 I recognized this design + functionality gap in all current secondary watch marketplaces and decided to create a prototype app that would address this issue.